sasdallas/Ethereal/README.md

 ## Licensing

-Hexahedron, libpolyhedron, and all other components of reduceOS fall under the terms of the BSD 3-clause license (available in LICENSE).\
+Hexahedron, libpolyhedron, and all other components of Ethereal fall under the terms of the BSD 3-clause license (available in LICENSE).\
 All files, unless specified, fall under this license.